lohedges/slsm/README.md

-# LibLSM
+# LibSLSM

 <p>Copyright &copy; 2015-2016 <a href="http://lesterhedges.net">Lester Hedges</a>
 <a href="http://www.gnu.org/licenses/gpl-3.0.html">
 <img width="80" src="http://www.gnu.org/graphics/gplv3-127x51.png"></a></p>

 ## About
-A simple C++ library to implement the Level Set Method (LSM) for peforming structural topology optimisation.
+A simple C++ library to implement the Stochastic Level-Set Method (SLSM) for performing structural topology optimisation.
 Based on code written by [Peter Dunning](http://www.abdn.ac.uk/engineering/people/profiles/peter.dunning).

 The aim is to provide a robust and exstensible, object-oriented topology optimisation framework.

 ## Installation
-A `Makefile` is included for building and installing LibLSM.
+A `Makefile` is included for building and installing LibSLSM.

-To compile LibLSM, then install the library, documentation, and demos:
+To compile LibSLSM, then install the library, documentation, and demos:

 ```bash
 $ make build